 In the 1960s, Stephen C. Martinelli created a new label for the company’s hard cider with an illustration that became fondly known as the “Old Timer.”
 This image pays homage to the company’s roots in The California Gold Rush.
 However, this newly packaged hard cider never became as popular as Martinelli’s Gold Medal Apple juice.
 By 1978 the hard cider was discontinued permanently, or so we thought!

 In 2018, to celebrate the company’s 150 anniversary, Martinelli’s decided to commemorate this legacy.
 What better way than to bring back our historic hard cider product?
-With the “Old Timer” making his comeback on the label, we made a limited edition called 1868 Hard Cider using our traditional blend of local Pajaro Valley apples.
+With the “Old Timer” making his comeback on the label, we made a special edition called 1868 Hard Cider using our traditional blend of local Pajaro Valley apples.
 While most hard ciders are made from apple juice concentrate with added sweeteners and preservatives, Martinelli’s 1868 Hard Cider is made from US grown fresh apples that are pressed and fermented with no other ingredients.
 In October, we entered our 1868 Hard Cider into the Great International Beer, Cider, Mead, and Sake competition in Bridgeport CT.
 To our delight we won the 1st Place Gold Medal in the Common Cider category.
 The Martinelli’s Gold Medal tradition lives on!